 Once the kids were happy with their designs, they used paint brushes to apply glue on the backs of the leaves before pressing them into place.

-My preschooler was very excited when I pulled out the ‘art basket’ and she found some sequins in there!
+My preschooler was very excited when I pulled out the ‘art basket’ and she found some sequins and googly eyes in there to add to her creations!

 Other fun additions to your kid’s leaf art projects could be: